arp242/gogo-release/README.markdown

 Notes:

+1. The current commit must have a tag, so if you want to build v1.2.0:

+       $ git checkout v1.2.0
+       $ gogo-release

+   You can also add a version as a commandline argument; this will only put the version in the name, and *won't* check out the git commit:

+       $ gogo-release v1.2.0

+   This is mostly intended for testing.

-1. Cross-compiling code that uses cgo is tricky as cross-compiling C code is
+2. Cross-compiling code that uses cgo is tricky as cross-compiling C code is
    tricky:

    1. Make sure you have the required C compiler cross-build tools installed ;